Welcome, We are back with a new story that will interest and motivate you to think out of the box when it comes to the question of What After BDS.

 On-air I get to meet a lot of people, sometimes nice and sometimes not so nice, you have to take a lot of yelling from some annoyed passengers, and that sometimes really tests your anger management.
-But that is the same as attending an annoying patient in your dental clinic, whom you are forced to talk smoothly for the sake of your dental practice.
+But that is the same as attending to an annoying person or client in your dental clinic, to whom you are forced to talk smoothly for the sake of your dental practice.

 In dentistry, you’re the boss whereas in flying the passenger is, and I hate the part where I am flying on national holidays and when your roster changes unexpectedly and you have already made plans with your friends and family.

 However, the biggest gain has been financial independence.
-My work in the aviation industry gave me the much required monetary strength which I was searching for.
-It was a proud moment for me contributing financially to my family.
+My work in the aviation industry gave me the much-required monetary strength which I was searching for.
+It was a proud moment for me to contribute financially to my family.
 I had great satisfaction that my parents did not need to spend further money on my education and practice.
 Initially, they were worried about the aviation job, but gradually they understood my point of view.
-I have already taken them on a complete world tour in two phases – entirely on my own cost.
+I have already taken them on a complete world tour in two phases – entirely at my own cost.
 They are proud of me and I have emerged from the phase of self-doubt I was going through some time back in my career.

 The 2020 scenario

-Hope you gained some insights by reading my letter and experiences.
+Hope you gained some insights from reading my letter and experiences.
 I cannot say what worked for me may work for you too.
 With time the aviation industry has also gotten highly competitive.
-In the current COVID 19 Pandemic, most of the airlines are under the financial crunch.
+In the current COVID-19 Pandemic, most airlines are under a financial crunch.
 They have reduced the entry of freshers in cabin crew and reduced the entry salary too.
-But thats the scenario in almost every job sector.
+But that’s the scenario in almost every job sector.
 But, we all hope that it will improve over time.
-If you indeed plan to explore the aviation industry like me, then do serious research, gather all the necessary data such as airline details, recruitment advertisements, and interview materials.
+If you indeed plan to explore the aviation industry like me, then do serious research, and gather all the necessary data such as airline details, recruitment advertisements, and interview materials.